quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Version Negotiation packets do not contain any mechanism to prevent version downgrade attacks.
-However, future versions of QUIC that use Version Negotiation packets are require to define a mechanism that is robust against version downgrade attacks.
-Therefore a network node should not attempt to impact version selection, as version downgrade may result in connection failure.
+However, future versions of QUIC that use Version Negotiation packets are required to define a mechanism that is robust against version downgrade attacks.
+Therefore, a network node should not attempt to impact version selection, as version downgrade may result in connection failure.

 # Contributors